Feb. 27, 2019

 While B’nai Brith appreciates this effort, our opinion is that this response falls short of Vision TV’s corporate responsibility.

-Vision must abide by the Canadian Association of Broadcasters Code of Ethics, Standards and Practices, as it claims it does on its website, and sever ties with Muslim Perspectives and its host, Imam Bangash, in light of his ongoing association with known antisemites such as Kevin Barrett and promotion of antisemitic stereotypes.
+Vision must abide by the Canadian Association of Broadcasters Code of Ethics, Standards and Practices, as it claims it does on its website (page doesn’t exist), and sever ties with Muslim Perspectives and its host, Imam Bangash, in light of his ongoing association with known antisemites such as Kevin Barrett and promotion of antisemitic stereotypes.

 B’nai Brith has also lodged a complaint with the Canadian Broadcast Standards Council (CBSC) over its concerns about Muslim Perspectives.